Study this summer with one of the top business schools in the world.

 - Credit: Earn undergraduate course credit.
 In most cases, your earned credit can be transferred back to your home institution (check with your academic office).

 - Study: Master business fundamentals that will help prepare you for future internships and full-time jobs.
-The teaching team will introduce you to the principles of innovation and entrepreneurship, and how to effectively execute your ideas.

 - Grow: Learn alongside scholars from around the globe through insights from faculty members who push you to challenge the status quo, and Chicago Booth representatives who will share with you a firsthand understanding of what a Booth education can do for you.